jgereke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoctoral research fellow at the Mannheim Centre for European Social Research (MZES).
-My current research focuses on intergroup relations, migration. discrimination and cooperative behavior in modern societies.
+My current research focuses on intergroup relations, migration, discrimination and cooperative behavior in modern societies.
 Other research projects examine biased beliefs and superstitions in migration decision-making, the link between physical attractiveness and immigrants’ integration outcomes and the relationship between unemployment, poverty and prosociality, political engagement and trust.

 My research draws on a range of experimental and quasi-experimental methods, including original lab-in-the-field, survey and field experiments.